chef/chef-web-docs/content/definitions.md

 end
 ```

-Once built, the custom resource may be used in a recipe just like the
+Once written, a custom resource may be used in a recipe just like any
-any of the resources that are built into Chef.
-The resource gets its
+resource that is built into Chef Infra.
+A custom resource gets its name
-name from the cookbook and from the file name in the `/resources`
+from the cookbook and the name of its file in the `/resources` directory
-directory, with an underscore (`_`) separating them.
-For example, a
+with an underscore (`_`) separating them.
+For example, a cookbook named
-cookbook named `host` with a custom resource in the `/resources`
+`host` with a custom resource file named `porter.rb` in the `/resources`
-directory named `porter.rb`.
+directory would be called `host_porter`.
 Use it in a recipe like this:

 ``` ruby
 host_porter node['hostname'] do